Banyarwanda: Origins

 The Banyarwanda are descended from a diverse group of people, who settled in the area through a series of migrations.
 The earliest known inhabitants of the African Great Lakes area were a sparse group of hunter gatherers, who lived in the late Stone Age.
 They were followed by a larger population of early Iron Age settlers, who produced dimpled pottery and iron tools.
-These early inhabitants were the ancestors of the Twa, a group of aboriginal pygmy hunter-gatherers who remain in the area today.
+According to some theories these early inhabitants were the ancestors of the Twa, a group of aboriginal pygmy hunter-gatherers who remain in the area today.
 Between 700 BC and 1500 AD, a number of Bantu groups migrated into the territory, and began to clear forest land for agriculture.

-The forest-dwelling Twa lost much of their habitat and moved to the slopes of mountains.
+Some state that the forest-dwelling Twa lost much of their habitat and moved to the slopes of mountains.
+Others argue the Twa came to exist as a group who were in a close client relationship with the farmer populations, and that perceived physical distinctions are not from separate Origins, but caused by the advantages of small stature in forest hunting leading to more opportunities to have children and to those of higher stature leaving the group.
+The removal of taller women from the marginalized class group may have also played a role.

 Historians have several theories regarding the nature of the Bantu migrations; one theory is that the first settlers were Hutu, while the Tutsi migrated later and formed a distinct racial group, possibly of Cushitic origin.
 An alternative theory is that the migration was slow and steady, with incoming groups integrating into rather than conquering the existing society.
 Under this theory, the Hutu and Tutsi distinction arose later and was a class distinction rather than a racial one.